 3300–3000 BCE (300 years): Start of Bronze Age.
 Weapons "improve," which facilitates empire building.
 Technology becomes as a vat of wine to an alcoholic.
 Both feel good but have lamentable side effects.
 Imagine giving a hundred five-year olds a machete and turning them loose on your Mother's Garden unsupervised for five hours.
 They would lay waste to the Garden, injure one another, and there would likely be fatalities—the story of Man's last five thousand years in the Great Mother's Garden Earth.

 3300–1300 BCE (2,000 years): The Indus Valley Civilization (IVC) was a Bronze Age civilization (mature period 2600–1600 BCE) mainly in northwest South Asia, extending from what today is northeast Afghanistan to Pakistan and northwest India.
-Along with ancient Egypt and Mesopotamia it was one of three early civilizations of the Old World, and of the three most widespread.
+Along with ancient Egypt and Mesopotamia it was one of three early civilizations of the Old World, and of the three the most widespread.
 It flourished in the basins of the Indus River and along a system of perennial, mostly monsoon-fed, rivers.
-The late Harappan phase, weakened but with no outside force to conquer it, witnessed large scale de-urbanization, population decrease, abandonment of many established settlements, lack of basic amenities, interpersonal violence and disappearance of Harappan script (loss of two thousand years of information as what writing survived is unreadable–no literate Harappans survived or left a Rosetta book).
+The late Harappan phase, weakened but with no outside force to conquer it, witnessed large scale de-urbanization, population decrease, abandonment of many established settlements, lack of basic amenities, interpersonal violence and disappearance of the Harappan script (loss of two thousand years of information as what writing survived is unreadable–no literate Harappans survived or left a Rosetta book).
 Endo-European Arian's moved in the area to become the Bramans of India.

 3000–2000 BCE (1,000 years): Stonehenge is a prehistoric monument in England.
 Stonehenge's ring of standing stones are set within earthworks in the middle of the most dense complex of Neolithic and Bronze Age monuments in England.
-Ceremonial site like that of Göbekli Tepe suggests an early empire of belief.
+The ceremonial site, like that of Göbekli Tepe, suggests an early empire of belief.

 2686–2181 BCE (505 years): Egyptian Nile Empire.
 The earliest known large-scale empire appears in Egypt when King Narmer of the Upper Valley conquered lower Valley and laid the foundations for the Old Kingdom.
 Empire building requires warriors and an agricultural surplus to support them, as well as the elites who command them.
 Alpha males favoring patriarchy prosper, though some empire-builders are matriarchal.
 New narratives as told by priests and the intelligencia develop to normalize male and/or female elite dominance, inequality, and empire building.